 Chertsey merges into the newer town of Addlestone which is home to the AddlestoneOne shopping centre and has a proud history in the aviation sector.

-Also, in this southern part of the Borough, are the more modern residential villages of New Haw, Woodham and Ottershaw.
+Also, in this southern part of the Borough there are more modern residential villages of New Haw, Woodham and Ottershaw.

 The Borough has a long north-eastern boundary formed by the Rivers Thames and Wey, across which are the towns of Staines and Weybridge.
 In the north-west, the Borough boundary cuts across the wooded areas of Windsor Great Park, whilst on the west the boundary reaches along the edge of Chobham Common.
 In the south, the Borough extends almost to Woking.